 This depends on whether you already have a Masters degree or not.

 If you do not have your Masters degree, you should apply first to the MSc program of our graduate school.

 If you do have a Masters (or equivalent) and are ready to start your PhD research, the preferred route is to contact directly a professor with whom you would like to work, and inquire whether there are openings in his or her group.
 (Here is an overview of the groups at the Instituut-Lorentz.)

-It may be worthwhile pointing out that in recent years, there is a shortage of students in the Netherlands who are interested in doing a PhD in physics.
-So if you are well motivated and well qualified, you should in principle have a good chance of finding a PhD position in the Netherlands.
+If you are motivated and well qualified, you should in principle have a good chance of finding a PhD position in the Netherlands.
 In fact, most of us have the attitude that even if we don't have a position available, if we do have a very strong candidate who we really would like to have, we will do our best to somehow create a position.
-Luckily, our system allows this flexibility.

 Will I get paid for doing my PhD?